 We provide a second chance at a high school education and paid job training designed to encourage civic engagement, responsibility and self-sufficiency.

 We have always been a safe haven without regard to race, religion or sexual orientation.
 Inclusion, diversity, equality and building strong communities are fundamental to us and we proudly pledge to protect these standards and to actively find ways to grow as an organization.
 We firmly believe that together, we can create a lasting culture that celebrates our differences.

 Corpsmembers attend school one day per week and work in the field four days per week.
 Through their participation in the program, Corpsmembers receive a paycheck on job training projects such as environmental services, fire fuel reduction, community improvement services, tree planting, habitat restoration, graffiti removal, landscaping, green building construction and recycling.
 In the process, youth work to earn a high school diploma at our onsite WASC-accredited charter high school offering an accelerated, needs-based, technology-rich academic structure and a low teacher-to-student ratio.

-Young adults in the program may have dropped out of high school due to involvement with gangs or drugs, becoming a young parent, or an undiagnosed learning disability.
-Some are refugees with limited English.
-Some aged out of the foster system without a diploma.
+Young adults in the program may have dropped out of high school due to involvement with gangs or drugs, becoming a young parent or an undiagnosed learning disability.
+Some are refugees with limited English or aged out of the foster system without a diploma.
 A growing number are homeless.
 On average 90 percent of graduates are either placed in jobs following commencement or are enrolled in higher education.